Comparison ⭐ Reviews

 What to Do If the Patch Falls Off

 It happens, especially during exercise, showering, or hot weather.
-Here is what to do:

 2. If the adhesive is compromised (covered in lint, lost its stickiness), apply a new patch to a different site.

-3. Do not apply two patches simultaneously to compensate — you risk nicotine overdose.
+3. Do not apply two patches simultaneously to compensate.
+You risk nicotine overdose.

 4. Consider switching brands if adhesion is a recurring problem.
 Habitrol and some generics have stronger adhesive.